hanru/ansible-debianinit/README.md

     di_ufw_enabled: yes

 Whether to install ufw, a human-friendly iptables front-end.
 By enabling ufw, the sane default policies (allow outgoing, deny incoming) are set and TCP on SSH port is allowed.
-If the server has further usage, such as http, you will need to manually add ufw rules, e.g. allow TCP on port 80 and 443.
+If the server has further usage, such as http, you will need to further tweak the `di_ufw_rules` variable, see below and example playbook.

 By default ufw is installed.

+    di_ufw_rules:
+      - { rule: allow, from: any, to: any, port: {{ di_ssh_port }}, proto: tcp }

+A list of user-defined ufw rules.
+Each rule **must** have five fields.

+1. `rule` defines the type of the rule.
+Possible values are `allow`, `deny` and `reject`.
+2. `from` defines source IP address.
+Set `from` to `any` if there's no source IP restriction.
+3. `to` defines destination IP address.
+Set `to` to `any` if there's no destination IP restriction.
+4. `port` defines destination port.
+5. `proto` defines network protocol.
+Possible values are `tcp`, `udp` and `any`.

+Example section shows how to define ufw rules.
+Note that if you need to change `di_ufw_rules`, the first rule which allows SSH port must be kept or you may risk locking yourself out of your server.
+Our role is only capable of simple ufw rules.
+For more complex rules, you may have to define them manually.

+By default TCP on SSH port is allowed.
+No additional ufw rules are defined.

 Dependencies
 ------------